 - Also the more traditional Fighter class and its different classes minus the "Brawler" class tree.

 - One optional skill in Kingdom of Loathing is Kung Fu Hustler.
 With it, when you fight without a weapon or offhand item, you periodically gain intrinsic buffs.
 First you get bonus damage equal to three times your level, then 50% additional combat initiatve, spooky damage equal to three times your level, and bonus item drops.
 If you adventure with a weapon, you lose them all instantly.
 You also get new barehanded hit and miss messages.
 There's also an optional challenge path called Way of the Surprising Fist, which restricts the use of weapons or off-hand items and severely reduces meat drops, but allows the player to learn path-specific skills, including the final one that gives passive boosts to damage and damage resistance while unarmed.

 - The Monk class of Ragnarok Online are Catholic Shaolin Monks.
 The Taekwon class fight with just their feet.

 - World of Warcraft's fourth expansion Mists of Pandaria introduces the monk as the game's 11th (and 10th base) class.
 Although monks equip weapons, it's only for the status they give, since most of their attacks rely on unarmed maneuvers.
-The only exception of Jab, where the use of the weapon is purely cosmetic.
-And even then, there is a glyph that makes jab to be always unarmed; and Fist Weapons, which the Monk does wield and use for all of their attacks.
+There are two exceptions: Jab, where the use of the weapon is purely cosmetic, and even then, there is a glyph that makes jab to be always unarmed; and Fist Weapons, which the Monk does wield and use for all of their attacks.

 - The Monk class of Dungeons & Dragons Online follows a version of the D&D pen-and-paper game rules.
 Depending on the build, it averts the Can't Catch Up trope with self-healing, Elemental Powers and Ki Attacks and evasive gymnastics to avoid damage that leave other melee classes sometimes lacking, right up to endgame and beyond.